Why We Built Onira

 Eight tools.
 Eight separate subscription tabs.
 Eight separate creative decisions happening in isolation.
 None of them talking to each other.

-I calculated it afterward: 22 hours to produce a 12-minute documentary.
+I calculated it afterward: 22+ hours to produce a single video.
 That is not sustainable.
 That is a hobby, not a business.

 The Vision That Became Onira